Winter trip to the Woodstock Inn & Resort and the Woodstock Nordic Center

 Kids in the Reindeer Rally at Lapland Lake Vacation Center in NY

-Lapland Lake in Northville, NY has the Reindeer Rally season-long program for kids supervised by skilled, kid-friendly, incredibly entertaining PSIA-certified instructors.
+Lapland Lake in Northville, NY has special holiday programs for kids supervised by skilled, kid-friendly, incredibly entertaining PSIA-certified instructors.
 The program, which is for kids aged 5 – 11 runs 90 minutes on weekends and holiday weeks.
 The "on-ski" games include Toilet Bowl Tag, Limbo, Spider (flag tag), Soccer on Snow, Relay Slalom, Caterpillar Relay, Sharks & Minnows, Scavenger Hunt, Elephant Hunt & more!

 Smuggler's Notch Resort in VT is known for family programming.
 The one and a half hour XC ski lesson for kids happens in a special terrain park that has snowy roller bumps and other features for kids to learn balance and increase confidence while having fun on skis.
 Snowshoe programs at Smuggler's include the Cider Walk and the Sugar on Snow Trek.